Widget Development Setup¶

 How It Works¶

-- Build the Chrome plugin locally with your changes
+- Build or run the Chrome plugin locally with your changes

 - Load the unpacked extension in Chrome